nn-dmt/terahertz-starter/README.md

 This site utilizes special fields for decentralized payment processing using Ergo blockchain.

 In order to utilize the 'Ergo Price' field - you must have the [Ergo Payment Portal and Voucher Monitor Server](https://github.com/ThierryM1212/ergo-pay) running on localhost, as well as a way to expose the Payment Portal front end to the web on port 80/443.

+IF YOU DO NOT HAVE THE MONITOR SERVER RUNNING AT THE VERY LEAST, SETTING AN ERGO PRICE WILL CAUSE A 500 ERROR ON THAT PRODUCT